woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

                     boundless-server-docs \
                     boundless-server-quickview  \
                     boundless-server-wpsbuilder \
-                    postgis23-postgresql96 \
+                    postgis25-postgresql96 \
                     boundless-server-gs-gdal \
                     boundless-server-gs-netcdf \
                     boundless-server-gs-netcdf-out

    .. note::  See the :ref:`install.redhat.packages.list` for details of individual packages.

+   .. note:: Boundless Server installs Java 8 by default for backwards compatibility with older installations.

+             For a new installation of Boundless Server, we recommend :ref:`using Java 11 <sysadmin.jvm.openjdk11>`.

-   .. note::  If you already have an existing JVM installed, you may need to change the *default* java.
+             If you already have an existing JVM installed, you may also need to change the *default* java.
 Run ``java -version`` to check the default java version.
-If it is less than 1.8, use :ref:`update-alternatives<sysadmin.jvm.alternatives>` to change the default to the newly installed java 8 JVM.
+If it is not the expected version, use :ref:`update-alternatives<sysadmin.jvm.alternatives>` to change the default.

 #.
 Restart the server.